superchordate/rshiny-template-auth/README.md

 I'm hoping this will work on just about any platform, since it runs entirely in R on the server and JS on the front-end.
 Both will be available on any platform that can run an R Shiny app.

+On the web, you'll be gathering sensitive data like email and phone numbers for MFA.
+You should have a Privacy Policy and Terms of Service set up.
+You can add this information to your Google Cloud project at https://console.cloud.google.com/auth/branding.

 ## Design Notes